Kageshimasu/blues/README.md

 ## Features
 * Optimized for high performance
 * Easy to apply cross validation
-* Easy to apply augmentations experiment
+* Easy to conduct augmentations experiment

 <a name="installation"/>